karetkaz/Cmpl/extras/docs/302 - If statement.md

 ## If statement
 The if statement is a selection statement, that can be used to execute a section of code, only if a condition is met.

-Main purpose of the if statement is to handle exceptional cases in the control flow.
+The main purpose of the if statement is to handle exceptional cases in the control flow.

 ### Static if statement
 The static if construct can be used as a compile time check.